 - Broward County is home to Magic Leap, the virtual reality start-up that attracted a whopping $542 million from companies like Andreessen Horowitz, Google Ventures, and Qualcomm.
 Not far away is the telehealth provider MDLIVE, Citrix Systems, and the Boca Raton-based Modernizing Medicine.

 - Miami has leased office space to well-known tech names such as Google, Twitter, Facebook, Uber, Lyft, and Vice Media.
-23% of Vice’s U.S. audience is Hispanic and the company is jumping on the opportunity to connect with Latin America (just like YellowPepper and Open English).
+Twenty-three percent of Vice’s U.S. audience is Hispanic and the company is jumping on the opportunity to connect with Latin America (just like YellowPepper and Open English).

 - Gainesville is drawing on its University of Florida roots to support companies like Mindtree and foster biotechnology start-ups in the Sid Martin Biotechnology Institute.
-This has been named the World’s Best University Biotech Incubator by UBI Global.
+This has been named the World’s Best University Biotech Incubator by UBI Global in 2013.

 We don’t want to get you too excited.
 Florida is still considered a mid- to small tech market by many analysts, and there’s plenty of work to be done to turn small seed companies into large trees, but it’s nice to see things are happening.